-g) Speed Controls

-All speed controls within a racing section will be indicated by a "Danger" warning board followed one hundred (100) metres thereafter by a "Warning/STOP Board" with the words "Speed Limit" attached below.
+f) Speed Controls All speed controls within a racing section below the 180km/h maximum limit (refer SSR Part 2: 12.1.6 and 13.1.26) will be indicated by a "Danger" warning board followed one hundred (100) metres thereafter by a "Warning/STOP Board" with the words "Speed Limit" attached below.
 The delimitation of the speed limit will be indicated by a "Speed Limit" sign with a diagonal line through it.

 There may also be a speed limit posted on RallySafe and/or in the Road book.
-Refer SSR 304 [ii]
+Refer SSR 304 [i].
 Where speed limits are posted, it may not be exceeded.
-Exceeding the speed limit as indicated on RallySafe will be penalised by 2 minutes.
+Exceeding the speed limit as indicated on RallySafe will be penalised by 2 minutes per event each time the speed limit is exceeded.
 Exceeding the speed limit by more than 10% will be penalised by 5 minutes.
 A 2km/h tolerance will be allowed to cater for possible GPS and logger variations.
-No exceptions above that..
+No exceptions above that.
 The Clerk of the Course retains the right to apply additional penalties for repeated offences.

 Refer SSR 318 A [ii] a).